manthanank/30-Days-Of-JavaScript-Solutions/Day1/Day1.md

-1. Write a single line comment which says, comments can make code readable
+1. Write a single line comment which says, comments can make code readable.

 2. Write another single comment which says, Welcome to 30DaysOfJavaScript